-Forty-nine percent of Black men and 46% of Black women have some form of heart disease in the U.S. Once, medicine mistakenly attributed this to Sub-Saharan genetic predisposition for hypertension.
-However, a World Health Organization study compared blood pressures in Blacks from Sub-Saharan Africa, the Caribbean, and the U.S. This study found the following gradient from lowest to highest: African, Caribbean, and American.
+Forty-nine percent of black men and 46% of black women have some form of heart disease in the U.S. Once, medicine mistakenly attributed this to Sub-Saharan genetic predisposition for hypertension.
+However, a World Health Organization study compared blood pressures in blacks from Sub-Saharan Africa, the Caribbean, and the U.S. The study found the following gradient from lowest to highest: African, Caribbean, and American.
 A racial admixture study of blood pressure by Harvard geneticists, which studied over a thousand subjects, found no connection between Sub-Saharan African ancestry and hypertension.

 Medicine often cites diet as the source of Black America’s negative health out comes.
-Of course, a healthy diet is germane to cardiac health, but the southern diet and the Black diet are the same.
-Therefore, if diet were the sole source of Black America’s cardiac woes, southern Whites would experience the same rates of heart disease as Blacks do, and they do not.
+Of course, a healthy diet is germane to cardiac health, but the southern diet and the black diet are the same.
+Therefore, if diet were the sole source of Black America’s cardiac woes, southern whites would experience the same rates of heart disease as blacks do - yet they do not.
 Stress acts first, and foremost, on the cardiovascular system.
 Hence, it is reasonable to suspect the pathophysiology of race-based stress as an antecedent to elevated heart disease in Black America.
-This becomes extremely reasonable when you consider that more than three times as many college aged Black men are in jails than in college and the life expectancy for a Black man is seven years less than for any other group.
-Add the collapsing Black family and community structures and it becomes easy to see inherent sources of stress in Black America.
+This becomes extremely reasonable when you consider that more than three times as many college-aged black men are in jails than in college and the life expectancy for a black man is seven years lower than for any other group.
+Add the collapsing black family and community structures and it becomes easy to see inherent sources of stress in Black America.

 Watching America’s reaction to our president is very telling.
-On one end of the spectrum, you have Blacks and Whites who detest Obama because he does not have white skin, on the other you have Blacks and Whites who love him for the same reason.
-Despising or loving a president, for reasons besides politics is curious.
+On one end of the spectrum, you have blacks and whites that detest Obama because he does not have white skin, on the other you have blacks and whites that love him for the same reason.
+Despising or loving a president, for reasons besides politics, is curious.
 I suspect the reason this is occurring is three-fold: simian fear of darkness, symbolic interaction and pigmentocracy.

 Simian Fear of Darkness